Alisson injury: 'It doesn't look too good' - Liverpool boss Klopp increases worries over goalkeeper | Goal.com

 The Reds missed out on the Premier League title by one point behind Manchester City and won the Champions League by defeating Tottenham 2-0 in the final in Madrid.

-Alisson enjoyed even more success this summer as he was in goal for Brazil's Copa America triump, the country’s first international title in 12 years.
+Alisson enjoyed even more success this summer as he was in goal for Brazil's Copa America triumph, the country’s first international title in 12 years.

 For his fantastic season Alisson won both the Premier League and Champions League Golden Glove with Liverpool, as well as the same honour with Brazil for the Copa America.